vsaw/grid-at-a-glance/README.md

   - 🟢 >60%
   - 🟡 40% - 60%
   - 🔴 <40%
-  - ⚪️ Loading…
-- Tooltip shows exact number on hover
-- Shortcut to https://energy-charts.info to show full chart of past and future shares of renewables
+- Hover over the icon to see the chart for today
 - Refreshes automatically in the background
+- Shortcut to https://energy-charts.info for more info on electricity mix

+## Installation

+Download the latest release from [GitHub](https://github.com/vsaw/grid-at-a-glance/releases).

 ## Development

 Grid at a glance is built on [ElectronJS](https://www.electronjs.org/).

-Currently only tested under macOS, but should be working other platforms.
+Currently only tested under macOS, but should be working on Windows, Linux and macOS (Intel + Apple Silicon).

 ## License